-14. As at 30 June 2022 admitted and reserved Greek motor insurance claims gross of reinsurance amounted to €30.5m.
-Assisted by Quest and Grant Thornton, Greece, a claims management office was established in Athens to administer and adjudicate on claims arising from motor insurance policies issued by the Company in Greece.
-I cooperated closely with both the compensation fund, the Greek Auxiliary fund and the regulator, the Bank of Greece, in establishing this office.
-Subsequently, the Auxiliary fund agreed to both take on the current claims handling function at no cost to the liquidation and accelerate payment of compensation in respect of claims.
+15. As at 30 June 2023 admitted and reserved Greek motor insurance claims gross of reinsurance amounted to €29.5m.
+Following my appointment, with the assistance of Quest and Grant Thornton Greece and with the co-operation of the Greek Auxiliary Fund and the regulator the Bank of Greece a claims management office was established in Athens to administer and adjudicate on claims arising from motor insurance policies issued by the Company in Greece.
 I am currently operating with two full time claims managers and anticipate that this team will be sufficient to see the account through to its conclusion.
-The team is currently undertaking a review of dormant claims with an emphasis on the application of the statute of limitation.
+During the latter stages of 2022, a review was undertaken on the motor book to identify claims where dormancy protocols could be applied in line with application of Greek limitation rules which produced a circa €1million reduction to the value of insurance claims.
+This was followed by a review of open claims in the first quarter 2023 which remains ongoing.